SomeWeekendReading/someweekendreading.github.io/_posts/2021-09-13-beta-ratios.md

 $$

-The median is a bit more interesting than the mean when the distribution is highly skewed, but I couldn't figure out a closed form result.
+The median is a bit more interesting than the mean when the distribution is highly skewed, but we couldn't figure out a closed form result.
 We'll just have to be satisfied with using the CDF below and a bit of numerics to find the 50% quantile.

 ### Continuity at $R = 1$